haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 <img src="/images/psi-epi/ontic-states.jpeg" alt="ontic states" width="450"/>
 </center>

 The crucial ingredient of the theory is an *epistemic restriction*---a fundamental limit on the amount of knowledge that any agent can learn about a system.
-For a toy bit, it is posited that the most that an agent can know about its state is to narrow down its ontic state to one of two possibilities.
+For a toy bit, it is posited that the most that an agent can know about its ontic state is to narrow it down to one of two possibilities.
 This gives rise to the notion of an epistemic state, a state of knowledge by some agent.
 An epistemic state is denoted by a pattern of shade on the 2x2 box.
 For example, the picture on the left is a possible epistemic state, which means that the ontic state is known to be one of the two possibilities on the right.

 <center>
 <img src="/images/psi-epi/epi-ontic-ex.jpeg" alt="example of epistemic/ontic" width="280"/>